 3 = Marriage

-- Photocopies may be made from the typescripts rather than the cards.
+- Photocopies or scans to USB may be made from the typescripts rather than the cards.

 - The name of the officiating minister appears at the bottom, or up the side of the entry in the cards, or at the end of an entry in a bound volume.